 The first reason why you would use the Tor browser is to access onion websites, as such websites are accessible only via this software.
 From journalists to net neutrality activists, and maybe people in the U.S. Navy, anyone can use Tor to ensure their online anonymity, as it’s free and available in almost all countries worldwide.
 Actually, Tor gathers almost 2 million users daily.

 So, if you want to keep your ISP, advertisers, or another third party away from your online information, you could give Tor a try.
-But do it, just after you finish reading this article, as Tor has its dark sides.
+But do it, just after you finish reading this article, as Tor has its dark sides and moreover, countries like China blocks Tor traffic.

 Is Tor legal and safe?